ArkajyotiSaha/Joss_RFGLS/paper.md

 ### Fitting & Prediction
 Spatial random effects are modeled using GP as is the practice.
 We use the computationally convenient Nearest Neighbor Gaussian Process (NNGP) [@nngp].
 Model parameters, if unknown, are estimated from the data (@saha2021random).
-Alongside predicting covariate effects for a new covariate value, we also offer spatial prediction at new locations with a non-linear kriging by combining the non-linear mean estimate and spatial kriging estimate from the [BRISC](https://CRAN.R-project.org/package=BRISC) package.
+Alongside predicting covariate effects for a new covariate value, we also offer spatial prediction at new locations with a non-linear kriging by combining the non-linear mean estimate and spatial kriging estimate from the [BRISC](https://CRAN.R-project.org/package=BRISC) [@brisc] package.

 ## Autoregressive (AR) Time Series Data